A-Crow-Nowhere/MalariAPI/README.md

-# Modular Application & Pipeline Infrastructure
+# Modular Application & Pipeline Infrastructure (MAPI)

 **(MAPI)** is a lightweight, human-centered workflow framework for bioinformatics, designed to make complex analyses readable, reproducible, and accessible — locally, on HPC, and in low-resource environments.